 Now that you have located and identified secondary (Background) sources and understand how they differ from scholarly sources, the next step is to focus on the most important scholarly sources for science: Primary Scientific Sources.

 Secondary sources are published works which interpret, comment on or evaluate primary sources.
-Examples include published systematic review articles, expert opinion, committee reports, background articles, book reviews, etc. Scientists who interpret, comment on or evaluate the research of other scientists have created a secondary source.
+Examples include published meta-analysis, systematic review articles, expert opinion, committee reports, background articles, book reviews, editorials, readers' letters to the editor, etc. Scientists who interpret, comment on or evaluate the research of other scientists have created a secondary source.

 Rule of Thumb